SHird/lociNGS/README.txt

 1.1 MongoDB
 1.1.1 Installation of MDB
 Go to www.mongodb.org/downloads;
-Download correct version (if you don't know if your machine is 32 or 64 bit, see next section);
+Download correct version (if you don't know if your machine is 32 or 64 bit, see section 1.1.3.);
-Double click the downloaded file – this should unpack it into a folder called something like "mongodb-osx-x86_64-1.8.2";
+Double click the downloaded file – this should unpack it into a folder called something like "mongodb-osx-x86_64-1.8.2" (I would rename this folder "MongoDB" but you don't have to);
-Move the MongoDB folder to Applications (or wherever you want to keep it. ***You will need mongod to be running every time you use lociNGS, so you should remember where you put the MongoDB folder.);
+Move the MongoDB folder to Applications (or wherever you want to keep it. ***You will need mongod running every time you use lociNGS, so you should remember where you put the MongoDB folder.);
 Make the directory that stores the data by opening a terminal and typing "mkdir –p /data/db" (without the quotations) Go to the mongoDB folder, then the bin folder.
 Double click mongod.
 This should open a screen with something like this: